The Joyful Almanac - April

 And for the bees, who need no patron saint but deserve one — April is when the bumblebee queens, having emerged from hibernation in March in various states of indignation, are now at full, magnificent industry.
 Frenzied, purposeful, moving through the apple blossom and the crab apple and the wildflowers with a focus that shames us all.
 They are not distracted.
 They are doing the one important thing.
 In this, they are correct.

-Moon Moment: The Pink Moon
+Moon Moment: The Pink Moon and The Seen Moon

-(Thursday 2nd April 2026 at ~ 3.12am BST)
+(Thursday 2 April 2026 at 3:12am BST)

-Before I say anything else: it will not be pink.
 (I know.
 I'm sorry.
 The name is borrowed from the wild phlox — Phlox subulata — that carpets the ground this time of year.
 The flowers are pink.
 The moon simply keeps the company of beautiful things.)

 April's full moon rises in Libra: the sign of balance, beauty, and connection.
 Which feels almost too appropriate for the month of Easter tables and picnic blankets and evenings that stretch longer than expected and that nobody wants to end.

 Libra understands what the research also tells us: that the quality of our relationships is the single most consistent predictor of happiness and health.
 The Harvard Study of Adult Development — eighty-five years, thousands of participants — found this again and again.
 Not income.
 Not status.
 Not achievement.
 Connection.
 The warmth of our bonds with other people.
-April is the month that makes this easy.
-The evenings are long enough now.
-The weather is possible.
-The world is beautiful enough that you want to show it to someone.

-Worm Moon Ritual:
+The Pink Moon Ritual:

 Step outside on the evening of the 1st, or early on the 2nd when the moon is full and high.
 Dressing gown acceptable.
 Muddy boots encouraged.
-Look up.
-Notice whether the air is different to March.
-It should be - softer, less biting, full of something that smells like green growth and possibility.

 Then write — in a notebook, on your phone, on the back of something — one gathering you want to create this spring.
 Not vague.
 Actual: a picnic, a long lunch, a Sunday with specific people.
 Write where.
 Write who.
 Keep it small enough to actually do.